 Eleanor Parker film schedule

 12: 15 AM CRIME BY NIGHT (1944).
 Married detectives investigating a small-town murder uncover a spy ring.
-Director: William Clemens.
+Dir.: William Clemens.
 Cast: Jane Wyman, Jerome Cowan, Faye Emerson, Eleanor Parker, Charles Lang, Stuart Crawford.

 2: 30 AM THE MYSTERIOUS DOCTOR (1943).
 Nazi agents use a headless ghost as a front.
-Director: Ben Stoloff.
+Dir.: Ben Stoloff.
 Cast: John Loder, Eleanor Parker, Bruce Lester, Lester Matthews, Forrester Harvey.